easy-website-generator/haml-coffee/README.md

 # Haml Coffee Templates - enhanced

-## Creative-Workflow Disclaimer
+## Creative-Workflow - Addition

 The original code comes from https://github.com/martynjames/haml-coffee and is quick and dirty hacked for being a usable ruby-haml alternative.
-For this reason we implemented '':inline-coffeescript'' for coffee usage for the rendered output and '':content-for''.
+For this reason we implemented ``:inline-coffeescript`` for coffee usage for the rendered output and ``:content-for``.

 At the moment it works with the new easy-website-generator which we will release soon.
 In the future we will rewrite the coffee-haml implementation for being more flexible and contribute this back to the community.